ankowals/saf/README.md

 User can use ssh to execute commands on remote unix hosts.
 Scp can be used to transfer files between tester's workstation and sytsem under test as well as sftp/ftp.
 To use this feature we have to define ssh nodes in the configruation.
-Configuration is falt.
+Configuration is flat.
 This means that for each node we shall have a seperate entry in the config file.
-See an excerpt from /src/test/java/config/environment/default.config below.
+See an excerpt from /src/test/java/config/environment/ssh.config below.

-	Environment:{

-	    Default: {

 	Ssh: {
 	    node1: {
 		host: "127.0.0.1",
 		port: 4567,
 		user: "vagrant",
 		password: "vagrant"
 	    }
 	}
-		...

-Where node1 is an identifier of an ssh node.
+Where node1 is an identifier of a ssh node.
 We can configure multiple nodes in this way.
 By default port number 22 is going to be used.

 User can have 2 options to interact with a node via ssh.
 It can execute a command in a session.
 After each command execution session is closed.
 For the next command new session is created.
 This is useful in case there are simple commands to be executed or user is interested in the stdout or exit status code.
 Alternatively user can open a shell and execute multiple commands in an interactive shell session.
 This is useful when user wants to for example switch to superuser account, run tcpdump, await for command execution etc.
 In this case it is possible to define a timeout and expected output in the console.
 In case command does not return any output to the console user can append echo to make sure that something will be printed or await for a prompt symbol.

 SshCore module is provided and contains a set of methods that can be use to manage ssh sessions as well as execute common tasks like for example check that node is accessible, wait for a file to be present on remote host or simply check that file exists.

-See some example below how to start simple session or shell session.
+See some examples below how to start simple session or shell session.

 Feature file is